Child and Adolescent psychotherapy

 How do I know if my child needs help?

-Accessing the right help at the right time for your child can be difficult.
-Parents often wonder how to determine if their child’s struggles are within normal limits, or necessitate professional help.
-In my experience, it’s never too early to intervene on some level - a brief consultation call may be all you and your child need, or you may choose to pursue more intensive services.
-But I urge you to take the first step, as it could prevent unnecessary pain and suffering in the future - not to mention save you time and money.
+Accessing the right support at the right time for your child can feel overwhelming.
+Parents often wonder whether their child’s struggles are within the range of typical development or whether professional help is needed.
+In my experience, it’s never too early to reach out—even a brief consultation call can provide clarity and guidance, while some families may choose more intensive services.
+Taking that first step can help prevent unnecessary stress and challenges down the road—and often saves both time and energy for your family.